daemel/fhir-postman/README.md

 ### Prerequisites
 A FHIR endpoint in Azure.
 To deploy the Azure API for FHIR (a managed service), you can use the [Azure portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-portal-quickstart), [PowerShell](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-powershell-quickstart), or [Azure CLI](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-cli-quickstart).

-A registered [confidential client application](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) to access the FHIR service.
+A registered [client application](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) to access the FHIR service.

+__NOTES__
+- Recommendation is to use either a Service Client or Confidential Client application
-__NOTE__ Ensure your client application has a registered reply URL of https://www.getpostman.com/oauth2/callback
+- Ensure your client application has a registered reply URL of https://www.getpostman.com/oauth2/callback

-You have granted permissions to the confidential client application and your user account, for example, "FHIR Data Contributor", to access the FHIR service.
+You have granted permissions to the client application and your user account, for example, "FHIR Data Contributor", to access the FHIR service.
 For more information, see [Configure Azure RBAC for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/configure-azure-rbac).

 ## Auth - AAD and Tokens